The Year Racum Almost Missed Christmas

 “Very simple,” said Santa.
 “I will use the big old heavy sleigh bells.”

-“Oh Santa!” the elf exclaimed, joyfully.
-“You’re marvellous!
+“Oh Santa!” the elf exclaimed joyfully.
+“You’re marvelous!
 Those sleigh bells are so loud, they will even wake a bear up in hibernation.”

 Santa and all his elves got everything ready for their long trip.
 The elves had to put all the presents on the sleigh and shine up the big old heavy sleigh bells.